fortrabbit/help/docs/git.md

 ### Git is not GitHub

 Sometimes people confuse Git with GitHub.
 [GitHub](https://github.com) is a popular provider to host Git repositories publicly or privately.
 GitHub has extended Git workflows with neat communication tools around the basic Git usage.
 Most notable is the "pull request" workflow.
-The fortrabbit [Dashboard](dashboard) does not offer such project communication tools — it's barebone Git only.
+The fortrabbit [Dashboard](dashboard) does not offer such project communication tools — it's bare bone Git only.
 You can however build your own workflow which includes a hosted Git repo on GitHub ([integration guide](/github)) or Bitbucket ([integration guide](/bitbucket)) or any another Git repo provider.